 claimed the lives of at least 650 thousand civilians, yet some historians believe the figure could be twice as large.

 None of these facts are even merely mentioned in the article.

 The Spanish volunteer unit was eventually disbanded in 1943.

-Many veterans of the Division have enjoyed successful careers with the Spanish Army and held top posts with the
+of the Division have enjoyed successful careers with the Spanish Army and held top posts

 The monuments for the fallen of the Blue Division stand tall, streets in many cities bear its name, last surviving

 members proudly give interviews – and media goes all nostalgic about it, focusing on the hardships the brave